 If you have a law degree or GDL and wish to train as a solicitor, we offer three options including an LPC MSc in Law, Business and Management to make your business ready.

-Qualify with an LPC, with the option to gain an MSc or LLM at no extra cost.
+- Qualify with an LPC, with the option to gain an MSc in Law, Business and Management or LLM in Professional Legal Practice at no extra cost.

 With a clear focus on your future employability, we are more confident than ever in your success and offer our LPC Employment Promise*.
 Get a job in nine months, or we’ll give you 100% of your fees back: 50% of your fees as cashback plus 50% of your fees as credit towards any further courses. * Please refer to our website for full LPC Employment Promise Campaign Terms and Conditions.